rbturnbull/terrier-experimental-data/README.md

  - a plot compairing the Terrier predictions with the original annotations (XXX-comparison.png)
  - a plot with the confusion matrix base on the original annotations (XXX-confusion.png)

+A summary CSV of the results is found in `summary.csv`.

+To reproduce the plot in the paper from the summary, run `plot-summary.py`.
+This script requires the same virtual environment as Terrier.

 To recreate the comparison plots, run this bash loop:

 ```bash
 for CSV in $(find . -name '*.csv'); do
     terrier-tools comparison-plot \
         --csv $CSV  \